-Vergil’s books are somewhat longer than Homer’s, but there are fewer of them, so this should not be an intolerable amount of reading.
-Once again, though, please get to it early in the week — don’t put it all off to the last minute, or you may find it overwhelming.
+Vergil’s books are somewhat longer than Homer’s, but there are fewer of them, so there is less reading overall.
+Please get to it early in the week, however: it is denser than Homer’s writing — if you put it off to the last minute, you may find it overwhelming.
 Even in an easy-to-read prose version, this is a fair chunk: it represents about 4500 lines of poetry.

 Please bear in mind when Vergil is writing.
 He is writing very shortly after the end of the Roman republic, which may be thought as having come to an end with the death of Julius Caesar in 44 B.C.
 After that, his nephew and heir Octavian became more or less undisputed master of the Roman world, and — despite his protestations of putting everything back the way it had been — changed the form of government in the Roman world forever.
 He received the title “Augustus” from the senate, and was still ruling, some years after Vergil’s death, when Jesus was born.

 This may help put it into context you already know.
 It should also help you remember that this was a very long time after Homer and some of the other things we have read in this course so far.
 It is perhaps 800 years since Homer; 400 years since the tragedy we have studied was written in the fifth century B.C. at Athens.
 Vergil is responding to Homer, in a sense — but at a distance.